 In a DRO though the Offical Receiver can’t take the money.
 But instead, the refund may mean a DRO is “revoked” – that is the legal term for being cancelled.

 You can’t start a DRO if you have savings of more than £2,000.

-When you get a lump sum during the year your DRO lasts, the Insolvency Service has to decide whether it is so large that your DRO will be ended – their term for this is “revoked”.
+When you get a lump sum during the year your DRO lasts, the Insolvency Service has to decide whether it is so large that your DRO should be ended.

 I’ve written about this in more detail in What if I get more money in a DRO? which has the details of how the Insolvency Service has said it will make the decision to revoke or not.

 Does it matter if her DRO is cancelled?